-The PDS detection starts with capturing the full amplitude and distance data from the O3D.
-These images can contain noise and artifacts due to the harsh environmental conditions.
+In a first step, the PDS pallet detection processes the amplitude and distance data detected by the O3D3xx vision sensor.
+These images can contain interference and artefacts due to harsh environmental conditions.

 Filter the image

-The full image is filtered to “clean" the image and eliminate unwanted pixels.
-This is a critical step in bringing robust pallet detection.
+In the next step, the image is filtered and unwanted pixels are removed.
+This is a critical step for reliable pallet detection.

-The filtered image is then used to determine the 6-DoF pose of the pallet and its pockets.
+The filtered image is then used to exactly determine the location and position of the pallet and its pockets in three dimensions.

 Using this approach, the following PDS specifications were achieved: